-I studied Computer Science at the Georgia Institute of Technology and graduated in the Spring of 2022.
+I grew up in Madison Wisconsin and was the co-president of the high school robotics team as well as the lead payload engineer for the rocketry club.
+After high school, I studied Computer Science at the Georgia Institute of Technology and graduated in the Spring of 2022.
 While there, I was a teaching assistant for the Systems and Networks course for two semesters and the head teaching assistant for three semesters.
-In my final semester, I worked in the Space System Design lab to build infrastructure that connected our multiple ground stations and allowed for remote access.
-In my free time, I enjoy hiking, electric skateboarding, bonsai, and am a big sneakerhead!
+In my final semester, I worked in the Space System Design lab to build infrastructure that connected our ground stations and allowed for remote access from our Mission Operations Center.
+In my free time, I enjoy hiking, electric skateboarding, gardening, bonsai, hobbiest electronics, and am a big sneakerhead!

 Student • 2018-2022